act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ## Assumptions

-* This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general, which is the exception mentioned in the success criterion 2.4.9 Link Purpose (Link Only).
+* This rule assumes that the purpose of the links for links with identical link texts would not be ambiguous to users in general, which is the exception mentioned in [Understanding Success Criterion 2.4.9: Link Purpose (Link Only)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-link-only.html).

 ## Accessibility support